-- Undertake VCE Vocational Specialisation Numeracy Skills Intermediate and Senior Units in Year 11 and 12 as part of their VCE Vocational Specialisation certificate. - Undertake the Victorian Certificate of Education (VCE) but WITHOUT a mathematics subject. - Undertake further studies in Vocational Education and Training (VET), in Further Vocational Education and Training (FE) and/or employment.
+- Undertake VCE Vocational Major Numeracy Units 1 & 2 in Year 11 and VCE Vocational Major Numeracy Units 3 & 4 in Year 12 as part of their VCE Vocational Major certificate. - Undertake the Victorian Certificate of Education (VCE) but WITHOUT a mathematic subject. - Undertake further studies in Further Vocational Education and Training (VET) in a TAFE setting and/or employment.